In a Nutshell:

 Unfortunately, the big limitation here is that the track is a 2D design, which means that the rollers mounted to it can only move along the X- and Y-axis.
 That limits the intensity of the massage from this chair, and as you’ll see, one of Alpina’s pre-programmed massage options claims to be a “Deep Tissue” massage.

-Even with our workaround, though, we still wouldn’t rate this chair as capable of delivering a true deep tissue massage.
-It comes close, but it’s not quite intense enough to deliver solid therapeutic results.
+Even with our workaround, though, we still wouldn’t rate this chair as capable of delivering a true deep-tissue massage.
+It comes close but is not quite intense enough to deliver solid therapeutic results.

-If you’re looking for a chair that can give you a really deep massage, then you’re almost certainly going to want to look elsewhere, and specifically, at similarly priced 3D models.
+If you’re looking for a chair that can give you a really deep massage, you’ll almost certainly want to look elsewhere, specifically at similarly priced 3D models.

 An illustration of a man sitting on the Osaki OS Pro Alpina black variant

 On the other hand, the Alpina uses Osaki’s excellent body-scanning tech.
-When you order a massage, the chair will take a scan of your body and adjust the position of the rollers to ensure that they hit your body’s pressure points precisely.
+When you order a massage, the chair scans your body and adjusts the position of the rollers to ensure that they hit your body’s pressure points precisely.

 In addition to that, on one of the chair arms, you’ll find a sensor designed to accommodate your fingertips.

-Keeping contact with this sensor gives the capability of adjusting the position of the rollers based on your reactions to where they’re hitting.
+Keeping contact with this sensor allows you to adjust the position of the rollers based on your reactions to where they’re hitting.
 When they hit a particularly sore spot, your body will react.
-The sensor will read that and pay more attention to the areas that are giving you the most problems.
+The sensor will read that and pay more attention to the areas giving you the most problems.

-It’s an ingenious system that we haven’t seen incorporated into any other design, and we love it.
+It’s an ingenious system we haven’t seen incorporated into any other design, and we love it.

-The final thing to talk about here is the control system.
-Most massage chairs utilize a remote.
-With this chair, you access the controls on an impressively sized 7” touch screen.
+The final thing to discuss here is the control system.
+While most massage chairs utilize a remote, this chair has an impressively sized 7” touch screen for accessing the controls.

 Osaki Pro Alpina with black PU upholstery, black exterior, and a tablet mounted to one side